-Each pack we tested was like a unique snowflake.
-They all had their take on what a hydration pack for running should be and what it should offer even when their goal was ultimately the same one.
-We looked over the packs, put them side to side, and tested the features out on the trail.
-The packs for 2019 ranged from those that offered the very basic essentials to packs that had probably more features than we would actually utilize, like ice axe storage.
+Each and every vest we tested for this review was unique.
+Each had its own take on what a hydration pack for running should be and what it should offer the runner.
+We found some different standards in the men's and women's vests, and we nitpicked and compared details.
+We tested each of the features described and gave scores for their user-friendliness and overall effectiveness.
+Some of the things we found in this category were light-reflective markings, whistles, trekking pole attachments, and bulk storage.
+The packs ranged from those that offered the very basic essentials to packs that had probably more features than we would actually utilize, like ice axe storage.

-Rating and testing the hydration system was a bit tricky, as all vests, even those with similar hydration systems, are quite different.
-They all seemed to have a niche where they would perform better than others.
+Rating and testing the hydration system of each product was a bit tricky, as all vests, even those with similar systems, are quite different.
+They all seem to have a niche where they would perform better than others.
 That being said, things like capacity, ease of filling, and leakage were all important factors that we examined.
 Other issues like hose management for packs with hydration reservoirs, and how difficult the soft flasks were to stuff was also considered in the overall hydration system rating and testing.

-We paid special attention to the placement, size, amount, closure systems, and overall volume of the pockets on each hydration pack.
-The score in this category is an amalgamation of these elements that ultimately shows how useful the pockets on the pack were.
-Some packs had tons of pockets but had so much overlap in the space the pockets used they just weren't useful.
+Finally, we paid special attention to the placement, size, amount, closure systems, and overall volume of the pockets on each hydration pack.
+The score in this category is an amalgamation of these elements that ultimately shows how useful the pockets on the pack are.
+Some packs have tons of pockets but so much overlap in the space the pockets used they just weren't useful.
 As strictly giving higher scores for more pockets would be ridiculous, we scrutinized the efficiency of each pocket and asked the question, is this pocket necessary to help me accomplish my running goal?